 For example, if a door is repeatedly left open, a security guard will notice (and record) the pattern.
-Then, he or she will investigate causes whether it includes a faulty lock or if an employee leaves the door open to sneak back in later.
-Since on-site guards work for the security company and not your business, he or she can provide objective third-party records (and testimony) for events like employee termination, liability issues, and workplace injuries.
+Then, he or she will investigate the causes whether it includes a faulty lock or if an employee leaves the door open to sneak back in later.
+Since on-site guards work for the security company and not your business, they can provide objective third-party records (and testimony) for events like employee termination, liability issues, and workplace injuries.

 6. Increased retail foot traffic

-If your business experiences a high-volume traffic throughout the year, or seasonly, it can benefit from on-site security guards.
+If your business experiences high-volume traffic throughout the year, or seasonally, it can benefit from on-site security guards.
 Their role is to manage security and liability concerns, check guests’ IDs, log people in and out, manage crowd control, search guests for contraband, and respond to incidents and alarms.

 7. Unprepared for emergencies

-Security guards are equipped to manage a wide range of emergencies: medical emergencies, natural disasters, terrorist threats and more.
-They are trained to act quickly, responsibly and sensibly regardless of the circumstance.
+Security guards are equipped to manage various emergencies: medical emergencies, natural disasters, terrorist threats, and more.
+They are trained to act quickly, responsibly, and sensibly regardless of the circumstance.

 8. Prone to lawsuit abuse